tj/asset/Readme.md

       download : g.pie@0.4.1
       complete : g.pie@0.4.1 public/javascripts/g.pie.js

+  Alternatively passing a directory name containing "/" will work as well, since `asset` knows this is not an asset, and becomes equivalent to `--out <dir>`:

+       $ asset raphael jquery public/javascripts

 ### Dependency Resolution

   Asset currently supports extremely basic dependency mapping, for example below is the output of installing `g.pie`, which depends on `g.raphael`, which in turn depends on `raphael` itself.